 Full Course of Study

-In your final quarter you may take as few credits as required to complete your degree as long as you register for at least one credit and receive authorization for a reduced course load from ISS in advance.
+In your final quarter you may take as few credits as required to complete your degree as long as you register for at least one credit and receive authorization for a reduced course load from the Center for International Education in advance.
 An online class cannot be the only class on your final quarter schedule.

 Reduced Course Load

 You may take a vacation quarter and remain in the U.S. if you have completed three full-time consecutive quarters and are eligible and intend to register for the quarter following the vacation.
-ISS recommends that you take summer as your annual vacation due to limited course offerings.
+We recommend that you take summer as your annual vacation due to limited course offerings.
 You cannot take vacation in your final quarter.

-A student who arrives in the U.S. for the first time and begins study winter or spring quarter may take the summer as a vacation quarter.
+A student who arrives in the U.S. for the first time and begins their study at UW Bothell in winter or spring quarter may take their first summer as a vacation quarter.
+However, please confirm your eligibility to do so with your international student advisor.

 You must maintain “good” academic standing while a student in the United States.
-Meet your Professor, Program Advisor and/or ISS if you are having difficulty in your courses.
-It is better to receive a grade of “F” in a class than to drop the class and fall below full time status.
+Meet your Professor, Program Advisor and/or CIE if you are having difficulty in your courses.
+It is better to receive a grade of “F” in a class than to drop the class and fall below full-time status.

 Withdrawal from Courses

-To cancel all your courses in the middle of a quarter, you must complete an Official Withdrawal form through the Registrars Office (UW1-160), and meet with ISS.
-Once your withdrawal is approved, you must depart the U.S. within 15 days to maintain status except for authorized medical reduced course load.
+To cancel all your courses in the middle of a quarter, you must complete an Official Withdrawal form through the Registrars Office (Husky Hall Room 1130), and meet with CIE.
+Once your withdrawal is approved, you must depart the U.S. within 15 days to maintain status, except for authorized medical reduced course load.